MySchool is a Management Information System (MIS), all the data is stored and managed within levels (tables).

 Class levels (Grades/Years)

-Classes are groups of students within a class level (or at times called year or grade).
+Classes are groups of students within a class level (or at times called year groups, forms or grades).
 Every class level within a particular school can contain any number of classes.

-Class level controls timetables, terms, and certain reports.
+Class levels are important for many areas of MySchool, notably timetables, Attendance configuration, term management, and certain reports.
 Grade reports are structured at this level.

-A single class is a group of students, within a class level (Year/Grade level).
-If you wish to have all students in one class per class level, then this will not affect assessment criteria, but would affect Grade report features such as review/publish.
+A a class is a group of students, within a class level.
+If you wish to have all students in one class per class level, then the system will allow for this, however, certain functions maybe affected, such as Grade report reviewing, Access, and Publishing.

 The subjects are set at class level (Year/Grade).
 Learning outcomes are attached at this subject level.
-A subject needs to be created,for a course to be attached.
-This is how the students interact with the subject specifications.
+A subject needs to be created before courses.
+Each subject has it's own specifications and assessment criteria.

-In your MySchool instance, you will be required to create subjects, then attach courses.
+In your MySchool instance, we advise firstly to create subjects.

 |English Lit 10||English Lit 10.A|